immutable/zkevm-bridge-contracts/docs/high-level-architecture.md

 Token bridges rely on underlying messaging bridges to enable the transfer of assets from a source to a destination network.
 Token bridges mimic this transfer of an asset by locking the original asset in the source network and issuing a synthetic representation on the destination.
 The original asset remains encumbered for as long as the synthetic token exists on the destination.
 When a user wants to redeem the original asset on the source network, the synthetic assets are burnt on the destination network and the original assets unlocked on the source network.
 Locked assets in a token bridge create a honey-pot for attackers, which has thus made them the primary targets of bridge-related hacks to date.
 This method is widely used as it is the only way to transfer assets to a network where they were not initially issued.

-The Immutable bridge, is a token bridge.
-It relies on an underlying messaging protocol provided by Axelar.
+The Immutable zkEVM bridge, is a token bridge.
+It relies on an underlying messaging protocol provided by [Axelar](https://axelar.network/).

 <p align="center">
 <img src="diagrams/cross-chain-stack.png" alt="drawing" width="490"/>